btr1975/ansible/README.md

 * I added in Git for inventory management

 ### Version 1.3 News
-* I upgraded the ansible version
+* I upgraded the Ansible version